 A true Twin Cities hidden gem is Shadow Falls.
 These waterfalls are tucked in a secluded spot between St. Thomas University and the Mississippi.
 The trails and bike paths are often quiet since the area is only well-known among locals and students of the university.

-Heading south of the Twin Cities is where Minneopa Falls lie.
-Located in Bison country, the Minneopa falls offer a short lesson in Dakota and other tribal histories of the region.
+Heading south of Minneapolis is where Minneopa Falls lie.
+Located in Bison country, these waterfalls offer a short lesson in Dakota and other tribal histories of the region.
 The park is ideal for bird watching and spotting prairie animals.

 Big Spring Falls